 Use of Electronic Voting Machines (EVMs)

 EVMs were introduced by the Election Commission in 1981 in a small district of Kerala.
-The machines require only a single press of button to cast the vote, reducing manifold both the time taken to conduct the poll and the time required to process and declare results.
+The machines require only a single press of a button to cast the vote, reducing manifold both the time taken to conduct the poll and the time required to process and declare results.
 Their use has brought about a sea change in the way elections are conducted in India.
 However, as various Public Interest Litigations (PILs) have argued, the machines are not tamper-proof and may be easily manipulated.

-To overcome these limitations, the Voter-Verified Paper Audit Trail (VVPAT) system has been adopted, which shows a printout of the vote just cast by the voter, confirming that the vote was counted in favour of the party intended.
+To overcome these limitations, the Voter-Verified Paper Audit Trail (VVPAT) system has been adopted, which shows a printout of the vote just cast by the voter, confirming that the vote was counted in favor of the party intended.
 This paper trail can later be used to verify the data obtained through the machines, should a case of suspicion arise.

-Last Updated on Jan 28, 2020
+Last Updated on April 25, 2020